Watu Moja presents Griot's Ink

 Timothy Seibles, Philadelphia native, Professor Emeritus of Poetry at Old Dominion University, Finalist for the National Book Award, and winner of the PEN/Oakland Josephine Miles Award.

-Experience a free 60-minute writing workshop with four award-winning poets, followed by an open mic.
-Each visiting poet will read from their own work, and participants will have the option to share their writing.
+A free 60-minute writing workshop with four award-winning poets, followed by an open mic.
+Each visiting poet read from their own work, and participants had the option to share their writing.